 I recently saw a lettuce meme that was funny because it was sadly true.
-It poked fun at our grocery shopping inclination to grab a bag or head of lettuce, only to have it sit in our refrigerator and wilt.
+It poked fun at our grocery shopping inclination to grab a bag or head of greens, only to have them sit in our refrigerator and wilt.
 You can only eat so much salad right?

 If you are a salad lover, then maybe you don’t have any #leftoverlettuceproblems.
 Still, I think you’ll find these recipes offer a fun new twist for your table.
-This is seven ways to use lettuce, but there are no salads or even lettuce wraps!
+This is seven ways to use lettuce, but there are no salads or even wraps!

 Most of these can even be made with limp lettuce.
 Get ready for that poor, neglected vegetable to have new meaning in your life.

 1. Stir Fried Lettuce